Is the Julia Language Worth Learning? (Pros and Cons)

 So, a first question to ask yourself is: do you need the speed of C?
 And then, would you want to get it at a lower cost than with a low-level programming language?
 Then, Julia might be a good choice for you.

 But, what happens if you are working in an area where code performance is not so important?
 Is Python together with some (limited) and easy optimization add-ons like Numba good enough for your use case?
-Can you tolerate a hard-to-estimate slowdown factor?
+Can you tolerate a hard-to-estimate and possibly very significant slowdown factor?
 If this is the case, then sticking with Python and leveraging it’s much larger ecosystem of existing libraries is a wise choice.

 (note: Numba-optimized Python will never be as fast as Julia, you can read my post about that).
 As discussed in that post, the slowdown factor can be hard to estimate, as it depends on the complexity of a given project.
 In a few words, you should expect Python to be slow.